DART-Laboratory/Nitro/README.md

 ### 2) Easiest: use our prebuilt VM image (`Nitro.qcow2`)

-We provide a prebuilt image aligned with the paper’s environment: **Ubuntu 22.04, kernel 6.5.0**, with Nitro and dependencies preinstalled.
+We provide a prebuilt Ubuntu 22.04 image with kernel 6.8.0, including Nitro and all dependencies preinstalled.

 You can download the VM [here](https://myuva-my.sharepoint.com/:f:/g/personal/hur7wv_virginia_edu/EpDI8d9GXfFPvDDTi6XJagUBBOV-CFgGK5REW-dnUMplzQ?e=Xg15gS).